max124125/max124125/README.md

  - Additive Manufacturing
  - Nuclear Materials
  - Corrosion and Failure Analysis

+**Infinite Nanotechnology** | Intern
+May 2024 - May 2025 | 265 Frobisher Drive, Waterloo, ON N2V 2G4
+Startup Company focused on solving the issue of creting recyclable and biodegradable packaging for consumer products (Chip bags, granola bars, shampoo sachels, etc.)
+During my time at the company I focused on a variety of things including, but not limited to (vague due to NDA):
+- Designing, sourcing, and assembling subsystems for a large scale production machine.
+- Modifying and maintenance of testing equipment.
+- Running & assisting in lab reasearch experiments.
+- Creation of R&D testing rigs

 # Relevant work experience:
 **Quanser Consulting Inc** | Summer Intern
 Summer 2018 | 119 Spy Ct, Markham, ON L3R 5H6